tiangolo/uwsgi-nginx-flask-docker/README.md

 If you need to change the main file name or the main Flask object, you would have to provide your own `uwsgi.ini` file.
 You may use the file in this repo as a template to start with (you only would have to change 2 lines).

-You can have a `/app/static` directory and those files will be efficiently served by Nginx directly, it's already configured for you.
+You can have a `/app/static` directory and those files will be efficiently served by Nginx directly (without going through your Flask code or even uWSGI), it's already configured for you.

-Supervisord takes care of running uWSGI with that `uwsgi.ini` file and start Nginx.
+Supervisord takes care of running uWSGI with the `uwsgi.ini` file in `/app` file and starting Nginx.

 ---